Oscillating multi-tool: Uses

 The oscillating blade does not clear swarf in the same way as a rotating blade, so it is necessary to move the tool back and forth to allow accumulated sawdust to clear from the cutting area.
 Improvements in battery technology such as lithium-ion battery have allowed for tools which can be small in size and weight but still perform well enough to compete with mains-powered equivalents while freeing the user from the restrictions of cables.

 Blades and accessories

 Various attachments and blades are on the market, giving these machines a wide variety of uses.
-The blades can be separated into 5 main categories: cutting, (tile, grout & masonry), sanding, scraping, and polishing.
+The blades can be separated into 5 main categories: cutting; tile, grout and masonry; sanding; scraping; and polishing.